 Director Peter Dobbins has done a yeomanly job of lifting words from paper and translating them into a staged, theatrical whole, with the assistance of choreographer Jennifer Delac, who supplied dramatic dance movement for performer Sarah Naughton.

 “Death Comes for the War Poets,” though off the typical beaten path for an evening of theater, leaves a compelling and thoughtful aftertaste.
-Its location, in quiet Greenwich Village, adds to its effect.

 This world premiere presentation has been co-produced by Blackfriars Repertory Theatre and The Storm Theatre.